huongtxdo/SQL-analyzing-Webtoon/README.md

 INTO webtoon_fixed
 FROM [dbo].[webtoon_originals]
 ````

 ***
-### Remarks regarding calculating averages
-For average rating and average subscribers: The sum of rating/subscribers of every originals within a specific genre divided by the total number of originals in that genre.
-For average views and likes: The views and likes of each original are first divided by the original length before calculating genre average.

-The reason for this is because unlike rating and subscribers, views and likes are accumulated through the whole length of the original, i.e. originals with less views and likes for each chapter can surpass those with more views and likes per chapter if they are long enough.
-To keep things fair, we perform the average differently as mentioned earlier.

-***
 ### 1. What is the number of originals for each genre in Webtoon and how are their performances?